 Iodine deficiency might also contribute to other autoimmune conditions such as chronic fatigue syndrome and fibromyalgia.

-Next to bladderwrack, kelp is one of the most bioavailable sources of iodine among all the seaweed varieties and can be a great way to provide this hard to find essential trace mineral. (*)
+Kelp, along with bladderwrack, is one of the most bioavailable sources of iodine among all the seaweed varieties and can be a great way to provide this hard to find essential trace mineral. (*)

 When a person is "hyper" thyroid, whereby the thyroid is producing too many hormones, iodine should be avoided in large amounts.
 However, some iodine in small increments is very helpful for detoxification and rejuvenation of the gland.